 The Illinois Funds strives to achieve AAAm fund rating guidelines.
-As such, the fund will meet and abide by the guidelines for an AAAm fund rating from a Nationally Recognized Statistical Rating Organization ("NRSRO").
+As such, the fund will meet and abide by the guidelines for an AAAm fund rating from a "Nationally Recognized Statistical Rating Organization" (NRSRO).

-9.0 Collateralization
+8.0 COLLATERALIZATION

 The Illinois Funds deposits and repurchase agreements shall be secured by direct U.S. Treasury and/or U.S. Agency obligations as required by the Treasurer and provided for by the Deposit of State Moneys Act (15 ILCS 520/1 et seq.) and the Treasurer's Acceptable Collateral Listing, which may change from time to time.
-The Treasurer may take possession and title to any securities held as collateral and hold such securities until it is prudent to dispose of them.